 Each year, we have 65-75 MPP students and more than 175 undergraduate students seeking internships, which are required for their degrees.
 Our Program on Global Policy and Governance in Geneva, Switzerland, also places graduate students in global policy internships with NGOs and other organizations each summer.

-To get the best match for your organization, send us a job description in early January, including duties, logistics, qualifications, deadline for applying, and compensation.
+To get the best match for your organization, post an internship description in early January on Handshake and be sure to include Duke.
+If you only want to recruit Public Policy students, then select “Civics & Government” in the major field when posting.
 Sanford has a limited number of stipends available for unpaid and low-paid internship in organizations that cannot afford to pay.

 Professional Guidance to Design Your Policy Internship